googleforgames/quilkin/docs/src/services/relay.md

-Since the relay service also exposes a aDS control plane endpoint, that represents the merged set of all sources, to connect this to the proxy all we have to do is use the same `--management-server` flag that we use to specify the location of control planes, then the proxies will be able to pull configuration from the relay.
+Since the relay service also exposes a aDS control plane endpoint, that represents the merged set of all sources, to connect this to the proxy all we have to do is use `provider.xds.endpoints` to specify the location of control planes, then the proxies will be able to pull configuration from the relay.

 ```
-quilkin --admin-address http://localhost:8002 proxy --management-server http://127.0.0.1:7800
+quilkin --service.udp --admin.address http://localhost:8002 --provider.xds.endpoints http://127.0.0.1:7800
 ```

 We can also additionally add a second control plane source to the relay, which